-Read the author’s views of The Old Bailey Trial and further analysis here.
+Read the author’s views of the 2018 Old Bailey Trial and further analysis here.

-This is a slightly edited version of the The Berer Blog piece dated 26 March 2018 and republished here with permission.
+This is a slightly edited version of the piece written by Marge Berer for The Berer Blog dated 26 March 2018.
+Republished here with her permission.

 Previous writing by The Berer Blog on this issue which covers the first two cases that took place in the UK: